-Amazon, everybody knows of them, everyone uses them; but few who buy from them also sell with them – therefore there is often a lot of confusion over how they store books, order stock and so on.
-We decided to clear up some confusion and answer the most commonly asked questions about amazon we receive!
+Amazon… everybody knows them, everyone uses them; but few who buy from them also sell with them – therefore there is often a lot of confusion over how they store books, order stock and so on.
+We decided to clear up some confusion and answer the most commonly asked questions about Amazon we receive!
 We hope it helps.

 Sale or Return

 Every book sent to Amazon by a warehouse or publisher is on a sale or return basis, meaning each book sent may not be a purchase.
 Books are often returned as usually Amazon orders more than the demand.